 I’m aware that several libraries exist already – however I found most implementations to be a little slow; the VFD doesn’t suffer from the same poor response rate as the LCD, meaning animated effects look a lot nicer – but this calls for a faster-performing library.
 In addition, I couldn’t find any libraries that implemented the VFD’s brightness control functions, and I wanted something that was as close to a drop-in replacement for the existing LiquidCrystal library as possible.

-Most of the magic happens in in the write4bits() function.
-In the original library, this
+Most of the magic happens in in the write4bits()

-simply splits the input into four bits, and writes this to their corresponding
+function.
+In the original library, this simply splits the input into four bits, and writes this to their corresponding pins using digitalWrite()

 void LiquidCrystal::write4bits(uint8_t value) { for (int i = 0; i < 4; i++) { digitalWrite(_data_pins[i], (value >> i) & 0x01); } pulseEnable(); }

 Instead of writing to four GPIOs, we need to redirect these writes to I2C.
-We do this by taking the 4 bytes of data, shifting these left four places (you’ll remember earlier that that bits 4 - 7 are our data bits), and appending our other pin settings (RS, E and backlight) for bits 0, 2 and 3.
-As we never read data from the LCD, "RW" is always held low.
+We do this by taking the 4 bytes of data, shifting these left four places (you’ll remember earlier that that bits 4 – 7 are our data bits), and appending our other pin settings (RS, E

-around the pulseEnable() function.
-It turns out, we don't need to pulse the "E" pin; it's only once the "E" pin is returned to low that the data is read by the LCD.
-Instead
+In order to speed things up, we can take a shortcut around the pulseEnable() function.
+It turns out, we don’t need to actually “pulse” the “E” pin; it’s only once the “E” pin is returned to low that the data is read by the LCD.
+Instead of setting the data pins and then sending a quick pulse to “E”, we can set the “E” pin at the same time as our data pins, and then set “E” to low, saving us a a third of our I2C bandwidth:

 void LiquidCrystal::write4bits(uint8_t value, uint8_t mode) { uint8_t bits = ((value & 0x0F) << 4); // mask 4 data bits and shift left writeToI2C(bits | _backlight | (mode & RS_PIN)); } void LiquidCrystal::writeToI2C(uint8_t bits) { Wire.beginTransmission(_addr); Wire.write(bits | EN_PIN); // write data bits + enable bit delayMicroseconds(1); // enable pulse must be >450ns Wire.write(bits); delayMicroseconds(50); // commands need > 37us to settle Wire.endTransmission(); }